parsiya/parsiya.net/content/post/2020/2020-11-01-same-origin-gone-wild/index.markdown

 Burp's scanner has a simple check for this.
 It sets the `Origin` header to some arbitrary value.
-If the response contains that value or the `*` wild card then it creates and issue.
+If the response contains that value or the `*` wild card then it creates an issue.

 ## Simple Requests
 The browser allows an origin to send "simple" requests to another origin without any checks[^2].
-The request goes through but in the absence of CORS headers the browser might not let the sender see the response.
+The request goes through but in the absence of CORS headers the browser ~~might~~ will not let the sender see the response.

 [^2]: This is why CSRF exists.